 In the short-term it does not matter if Parker misses some games.
 The Spurs will be done with the Rodeo Road Trip and George Hill is more than capable of running the point guard position while Parker rests.
 Not to mention Roger Mason did run the point for the Spurs last season.
 Granted these two players are not at the caliber of Parker but Spurs fans must consider the long-term benefits of a well rested and healed Parker.
 And Parker’s style of play must be considered.
 His ability to get into the paint lends to him getting banged up by the big men of the NBA.
 Not to mention he falls on the floor so many times which only heightens his risk of a major injury, which could lead to him being out for the season.

 Should the Spurs make the playoffs, this Spurs team will need its floor general ready to go.
 Currently the Spurs are seventh seed in the playoffs hunt.
 This would pit them against the second seed, the Denver Nuggets and Chauncey Billups.
 The Spurs would need a healthy Parker to go at Billups and the Nuggets.
-Not to take anything away from Hill, but Parker’s ability score in the paint, familiarity with the team, and playoff experience would only help the team’s chances at success in the playoffs.
-A banged up Parker would not.
+Not to take anything away from Hill, but Parker’s ability score in the paint, familiarity with the team, and playoff experience would

 I am not proposing the Spurs sit Parker for the rest of the season but a week off would do him wonders.
 And when he would come back, monitor his minutes and save him for the post-season.